sanjiv-65/patient-management-system/README.md

-sssssssssssssssssssssssssssssssssThis template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+sssssssssssssssssssssssssssssssThis template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: